the-turing-way/the-turing-way/workshops/boost-research-reproducibility-binder/workshop-presentations/zero-to-binder-julia.md

 # From Zero to Binder!

-Sarah Gibson, _The Alan Turing Institute_
+Sarah Gibson & Oliver Strickson, _The Alan Turing Institute_

 [**The Turing Way**](https://github.com/alan-turing-institute/the-turing-way) - making reproducible Data Science "too easy not to do"